monsterkrampe/crystal/exercises/concept/interest-is-interesting/.docs/instructions.md

 ## 4. Calculate the years before reaching the desired balance

+Implement the method, `SavingsAccount.years_before_desired_balance()` that takes a balance and a target balance as arguments.
-Implement the method, `SavingsAccount.years_before_desired_balance()` to calculate the minimum number of years required to reach the desired balance given annually compounding interest:
+The method should return the number of years it would take to reach the target balance.

 ```Crystal
 balance = 200.75